How Hot Is the Arc From a Plasma Cutter? Torch Heat Explained

 extreme temperatures of plasma

-At full output, a plasma cutter’s arc can exceed 40,000°F (22,000°C), rivaling lightning and far surpassing an oxy-fuel flame (~5,600°F/3,093°C).
+At full output, a plasma cutter’s arc can exceed 40,000°F (about 22,000°C).
+That makes it far hotter than an oxy-fuel flame, which reaches about 5,600°F (3,093°C) with an oxygen-acetylene mix.

 Factors That Influence Plasma Arc Temperature